gradio-app/gradio/guides/04_integrating-other-frameworks/Gradio-and_Comet.md

 <img width="800" alt="gradio-panel-extended" src="https://user-images.githubusercontent.com/7529846/214325577-43226119-0292-46be-a62a-0c7a80646ebb.png">

-Once you have added your Panel, click Edit to access to the Panel Options page and paste it the URL of your Gradio application.
+Once you have added your Panel, click `Edit` to access to the Panel Options page and paste in the URL of your Gradio application.

 <img width="800" alt="Edit-Gradio-Panel-URL" src="https://user-images.githubusercontent.com/7529846/214334843-870fe726-0aa1-4b21-bbc6-0c48f56c48d8.png">